Aardvark: Description

-An aardvark's weight is typically between 60 and 80 kg.
+Body weight is typically between 60 and 80 kg.
 An aardvark's length is usually between 105 and 130 cm, and can reach lengths of 2.2 m when its tail (which can be up to 70 cm) is taken into account.
 It is 60 cm tall at the shoulder, and has a girth of about 100 cm.
 It does not exhibit sexual dimorphism.

-It is the largest member of the proposed clade Afroinsectiphilia.
+It is the largest member of the clade Afroinsectiphilia.
 The aardvark is pale yellowish-grey in colour and often stained reddish-brown by soil.
 The aardvark's coat is thin, and the animal's primary protection is its tough skin.
 Its hair is short on its head and tail; however its legs tend to have longer hair.
-The hair on the majority of its body is grouped in clusters of three to four hairs.
-The hair surrounding its nostrils is dense to help filter particulate matter out as it digs.
-Its tail is very thick at the base and gradually tapers.
+On the majority of its body, the hairs are grouped in clusters of three to four.